Mobile App Design: The Complete Designer’s Guide | BuildFire

 JustinMind also allows integration with JIRA, Microsoft TFS, Doors.
 You can manage your team members from the same platform.
 More so, they have tons of plugins extensions to help make your job easier.

-HotGloo is a robust interface designing tool that allows you to prototype any type of mobile application that needs a particular user interface.
+HotGloo is a robust interface designing tool that allows you to prototype any type of mobile application that needs a particular interface for user experience.
 It has extraordinary interactive features.

 It allows many designers to work on a single wireframe project from wherever they are.